H.R. 2970: National Veterans Advocate Act of 2025

 38 U.S.C. § 7309A on the U.S. Code

-This is the section of title 38 that the bill amends to rename and restructure the Office of the National Veterans’ Advocate.
+The section of title 38 the bill amends to rename and make independent the Office of the National Veterans’ Advocate.

 VA Patient Advocates

-The bill moves the advocacy office out from under the Under Secretary for Health, so the VHA site is relevant for understanding the current organizational structure.
+The bill moves the advocacy office out from under the Under Secretary for Health, so the VHA's official site shows the current chain of command it would leave.

-HR2970 ties staffing ratios to veterans enrolled in the patient enrollment system under 38 U.S.C.
-1705, making VA health enrollment guidance relevant.
+HR2970 ties advocate staffing to veterans enrolled in the VA patient enrollment system, making VA health enrollment guidance directly relevant.

 38 U.S.C. § 1705 on the U.S. Code

-This statute governs the VA patient enrollment system referenced in the bill’s 1-per-12,000 veteran advocate staffing ratio.
+The statute governing the VA patient enrollment system referenced in the bill’s 1-advocate-per-12,000 staffing ratio.

-The bill requires a Deputy National Veterans’ Advocate in each VISN, so VA’s official facility and network locator helps explain the geography of those networks.
+The bill places a Deputy National Veterans’ Advocate in each VISN, so VA’s official facility and network locator helps explain the geography of those regional networks.

 Senate Committee on Veterans’ Affairs